-While out antiquing one December, I found the wonderful old doll house shown above and below.
+While out antiquing one December, I found a wonderful old doll house.
 It was already decorated for Christmas and it stole my heart.
-But the price was a bit high, so I walked away.
+But the price was a bit high so I walked away.

 After Christmas, I went out of town to visit a friend in Virginia.
 We were out touring Mount Vernon one afternoon and I kept thinking and thinking about the doll house.
 Suddenly I knew I had to have it!
 Has that ever happened to you?

 I panicked.
 What if it had been sold while I was out of town!
 I called the antique store and they said it was gone.
 Oh, noooo.
 I asked if they would make sure, hoping it had just been moved since Christmas was over.
 About an hour later, while I was standing just outside Mount Vernon, they called me back to tell me it was still available and the owner had just taken it home after Christmas.

 I picked it up as soon as I got back into town.
 The Christmas decorations on the dollhouse were very faded and falling apart, so I bought some garland and ribbon and made wreaths with bows for each of the windows.
 I’ll do a post sometime soon to show some close-ups of this cute house.
 The details amaze me, down to the individual bricks of the chimney.

 I keep extra towels here in a wicker basket for my guest.

 Years before I stumbled across the doll house, I found this dresser in the same antique shop.
 The shop owner told me someone had bought the matching bed, but left this beautiful dresser behind.
 I could not understand why someone would buy a bed and leave this dresser behind.
 I would love to know how the bed looked.
 I guess I should be glad they did leave it behind since I loved it the moment I saw it.